Jordan Montgomery is another Yankees rookie success story

-NEW YORK -- Yankees lefty starter Jordan Montgomery is kind of like the anti-Aaron Judge in a lot of ways, expect one: Both are rookie success stories.
+NEW YORK -- Yankees lefty starter Jordan Montgomery is kind of like the anti-Aaron Judge in a lot of ways except one: Both are rookie success stories.

-Montgomery is making his mark in a quiet way, though he is just an inch shorter than 6-foot-7 Judge.
+Montgomery is making his mark in a quiet way, though he is just an inch shorter than the 6-foot-7 Judge.
 Still, Montgomery is establishing his spot in the Yankees’ rotation, lessening the impact of Masahiro Tanaka’s ineffectiveness and making it seem as though he might be part of the starting staff for years to come.

 On Friday night, Montgomery allowed the Orioles just two runs in seven innings of the Yankees’ 8-2 victory.
 In his past four starts, Montgomery is 2-1 with a 1.50 ERA.
 Overall, he is 4-4 with a 3.55 ERA.
 He leads major league rookies in strikeouts with 61.